pilot2254/steam-playtime-farmer/README.md

 For automatic 2FA code generation, you can configure your shared secret:

 1. Obtain your shared secret (this requires access to your Steam Guard setup)
-2. Add it to your configuration or preset
+2. Add it to your configuration file
 3. The application will generate codes automatically

 > [!WARNING]